Before you start planning and developing your app, it’s important to understand what Shopify apps do and how they fit into Shopify.

 - connecting with Shopify APIs to read and write store data, in response to either user input or webhook event notifications

-- extending new features inside existing parts of the Shopify admin or POS
+- extending new features inside existing parts of the Shopify admin or Shopify Point of Sale (POS)

 - enhancing the way that stores display information to customers

 Where apps interact with ShopifyAnchor link to section titled "Where apps interact with Shopify"